 Procter & Gamble: Building accessibility with disabled employees

 Advertising is powerful because it connects with people through storytelling.
 But what if someone misses key elements of that story?
 This question led consumer goods manufacturer Procter & Gamble (P&G) to incorporate audio description — a voice-over describing what’s happening — into its video ads.

 “The introduction of audio description stems from my personal experiences,” explains Sam Latif, company accessibility leader at P&G, who is blind.
 “I was in a meeting when an advert for Flash played, but all I could hear was the song ‘Flash’ by Queen.
 What I didn’t realize was that a dog was singing that song because, without audio description, I couldn’t understand the humour of the advert.”

 The P&G team worked with The Royal National Institute of Blind People to learn how audio description is done and integrated it into their adverts:

 P&G didn’t stop there.
-In 2021, they launched the first audio described Superbowl advert.
-They also ran their first adaptive audio description trial in the U.K. This means applying audio description to TV ads that don’t have enough natural gaps in the dialogue to provide a description.
-And, most recently, they added audio description to their YouTube channel.
+In 2021, it launched the first audio described Superbowl advert.
+The brand also ran its first adaptive audio description trial in the U.K. This means applying audio description to TV ads that don’t have enough natural gaps in the dialogue to provide a description.
+And, most recently, it added audio description to its YouTube channel.

 “We don’t yet have all the answers but are proud of the progress we have made,” says Latif.
 “Experiences like this have led to change, with audio description opening up our advertising to millions more people around the world.”